playmedia/clappr-estat-plugin/README.md

 # Clappr eStat streaming Plugin

+__DEPRECATED:__ This plugin branch version does not follow eStat implementation guidelines.
+Use latest version of the plugin.

 [Mediametrie eStat streaming](http://www.mediametrie-estat.com/estatstreaming/) plugin for [Clappr](https://github.com/clappr/clappr) video player.

 This plugin use the eStat streaming "DS" manual tracker version `4.x`.
 The "DS" tracker is compatible with any player playback type.